Sunblock Smoothie: Drink Your SPF

 - Eat foods that help prevent sunburn (more on that later)

-I even installed SPF window tint on the driver’s side window of my car.
-Call me paranoid, but I’m willing to do whatever I can to avoid further sun damage.
+- Install a SPF window tint on the driver’s side window of my car.
+Call me paranoid, but I’m willing to do whatever I can to avoid further sun damage: Check out: Car Sun Shade for Side and Rear Window

 Foods That Protect Your Skin From The Sun